bismuthfoundation/hypernode/doc/tests_types.md

 TODO

-## 3 - Bandwith test
+## 3 - Bandwidth test

-* bandwith test from real data or not
+* bandwidth test from real data or not

 # Random Notes